GameTap: GameTap Originals

 GameTap has funded the development of a number of titles, with the games subsequently premiering as GameTap exclusives.
 Such games include Sam & Max Season One and Myst Online: Uru Live.

 On February 7, 2007, GameTap announced their third original game, Galactic Command: Echo Squad, from independent developer 3000AD.
 The four-part episodic game is a space combat title formerly planned for launch in the Summer of 2007.
 However, it suffered from constant delays, and in early 2008, GameTap announced that it had canceled its deal with 3000AD.
 "It was a good game, it was very solid, but as we were going through, it ended up not being the right title for our audience," says Ricardo Sanchez.
 "It was a tough call.
 I think it’s one of the strongest games [Derek] ever made.
 We put a lot of effort into it...I honestly think it's one of Derek’s strongest games."

 On May 15, 2007, PC Gamer magazine premiered the first look at GameTap's newest original game, American McGee's Grimm, a 24 part episodic series by game designer American McGee.

 History

+In April 2005, Atlanta-based Turner Broadcasting System (a subsidiary of Time Warner) announced that it would create a service that offer classic and newest video games, named GameTap.